jalvarezga/jalvarezga.github.io/_posts/2024-01-08-be-thankful.markdown

 - Passion: you should get excited about something!
 It can be anything: art, cooking, yoga, playing sports, taking photos.
 If you don't stand for something, you will fall for anything.

 - Take action!
 Don't wait for life to happen.
 Make it happen.
 But at the same time, be patient!
 There will be hundreds of days where absolutely nothing happens.
-Stay grateful in those days, and prectice patience, because worthy things may not happen overnight.
+Stay grateful in those days, and practice patience, because worthy things may not happen overnight.

 - Get comfortable with being uncomfortable: do stuff that makes you grow.
 You can't grow on your couch watching TV.
 You can't grow playing video games and scrolling in social media for 6 hours.
 Get a cold shower, talk to a random person, try new activities.